 Make sure the new pump really is the exact same pump as the old one.
-Many pumps are individually custom built for a specific flow, which means even if you get the same pump model, it may not have the exact same performance.
-The pump should have a serial number on it that hopefully will allow the manufacturer to get the exact same pump specifications from their records.
+Many centrifugal pumps (the most likely pump type for an irrigation system) have custom impellers in them that are cut and sized for a very specific flow and pressure.
+This means even if you get the same pump model, it may not have the exact same performance as your old one.
+Do NOT rely on a tag on the pump that says the GPM and PSI.
+These tags are often based on the basic model’s default performance, while your pump may be customized.
+The pump should have a serial number on it that hopefully will allow the manufacturer to find the original pump specifications from their records (but don’t hold your breath, records are often lost.)
 So get the serial number off the pump as well as the model number.
-I suggest you take photos of all the name plates and labels you can find on the pump, as well as the pump from every angle.
-Take lots of photos of the pump and bring them with you to the pump dealer to help their tech department figure out what actual pump customizations you might need.
+Take photos of all the name plates and labels on the pump, as well as the entire pump from various angles.
+Take lots of photos of the pump and bring them with you (or email them) to the pump dealer to help their tech department figure out what actual pump customization you might need.

 We will assume from here on that you want a whole new pump model, maybe even a different brand.

 - Do not select a replacement pump based on horsepower alone.
 Two pumps can have the same exact horsepower and produce radically different flows and pressures.
-We’ll discuss this more in later articles.
+We’ll discuss this more later.

 Here’s the basic procedure to follow if you’re selecting a pump for an existing irrigation system.